Shuyuan-Wang/Udacity_ABtesting/README.md

 The analysis part of the project was done by Python and online calculator https://www.evanmiller.org/ab-testing/sample-size.html.

-For best reading experience, please access to the ipynb on Github, and html on local machine.
+*For best reading experience, please access to the ipynb file on Github, and html file on local machine.*

 ## References